Professional Development

 What are the Six Thinking Hats?

 The Six Thinking Hats framework involves using different metaphorical “hats” to represent different modes of thinking.
 Each hat represents a specific perspective that helps in approaching a problem from multiple angles.
-By switching between these hats during problem-solving discussions, individuals can promote holistic thinking and avoid biases or limited viewpoints.
+By switching between these hats during thinking sessions, individuals can promote holistic thinking, avoid biases or limited viewpoints, and generate new thinking and innovation.

-By implementing this framework, individuals can create an efficient meeting environment that fosters positive interactions, empowers innovation, and promotes effective problem-solving.
+Implementing this framework, allows individuals to create an efficient meeting environment that fosters positive interactions, empowers innovation, and promotes effective problem-solving.

 Additional Resources